-At the debug levels of 3 or higher, the same messages as those at the debug 1 level are logged for other errors than SERVFAIL.
-Note that negative responses such as NXDOMAIN are not regarded as errors here.
+At debug level 3 or higher, the same messages as those at debug level 1 are logged for errors other than SERVFAIL.
+Note that negative responses such as NXDOMAIN are not errors, and are not logged at this debug level.